mariadb-corporation/MaxScale/Documentation/filters/Database-Firewall-Filter.md

 #### No_where_clause

-This rule inspects the query and blocks it if it has no where clause.
-This way you can't do a DELETE FROM ... query without having the where clause.
-This does not prevent wrongful usage of the where clause e.g. DELETE FROM ...
+This rule inspects the query and blocks it if it has no WHERE clause.
+For example, this would disallow a DELETE FROM ... query without a WHERE clause.
+This does not prevent wrongful usage of the WHERE clause e.g. DELETE FROM ...
 WHERE 1=1.

 ### Optional rule parameters